vanthaiunghoa/kit/README.md

  rebuild and restart your service (only the service that is changed)

 # Read env conf
-We support read environment vars as config, see following:
+We support read environment vars as config, see following table:

 |  Name   | Default Value  |
 |  :----:  | :----:  |